lecjlg/barc-docs/docs/source/userguide.rst

    Profile Selection
    ~~~~~~~~~~~~~~~~~
 ..
    The profile selection dropdown will allow you to select from three different workflows.
 Model Evaluation, Case study and Data analysis.
-This selection will determine what user input boxes appear at the bottom of the toolbar in the labbook section of BARC
+This selection will determine what user input boxes appear at the bottom of the toolbar in the lab book section of BARC